9 Agile Recruiting Tips for Your Hiring Team

 This enables you to better assess which tasks to prioritize and which take the longest.
 This can be discussed in your sprint planning meetings.

-You don’t need weekly meetings – biweekly or monthly is sufficient if you use software that encourages teams to efficiently collaborate.
+You don’t need weekly meetings – biweekly or quarterly is sufficient if you use software that encourages teams to efficiently collaborate.
 Just ensure you still factor in sessions where you can gather and discuss feedback and brainstorm.
 These discussions still play a valuable role in refining and enhancing your recruitment strategy!

 Here’s an example of a sprint plan: